 Effects of Alcoholism on Relationships

 Relationships can survive the impact of alcoholism, but they are forever changed.
-The alcoholic’s actions often show they care more about drinking than spending time with their spouse or children.
+The alcoholic’s actions often show he or she cares more about drinking than spending time with their spouse or children.
 They may come home in a drunken rage and take it out on the family.
-They may neglect responsibilities because they are so hung-over they cannot function.
-They may manipulate or rely on their loved ones to make excuses for them and to explain away their absence at work or family functions.
+They may neglect responsibilities because they are so hung-over, they cannot function.
+They may manipulate or rely on their loved ones to make excuses and even lie for them to explain away their absences at work or family functions.

 Alcoholism causes fear and anger among family members.
 It leads children of alcoholics to feel insecure and anxious, with difficulties ever trusting someone.
 It creates a divide between couples, so that their spouse fears intimacy and instead, puts up protective barriers that keep others out.
 These relationships can be healed, but it takes time and effort to do so.